engraving-challenges/main/5-editing-workflow.md

 one missing long slur...
 -->

-#### Adjust Line Breaking
+#### Adjust Line Breaking and Page Layout

-**Note:** we are currently discussing this point and the order of the next points; it may change in the near future.
-Also, this was introduced after the first two challenges (_Estrella_ and _Winterwind_), so it doesn't necessarily apply to them.

-Your score should have the same line breaks as the original engraving - otherwise it would be harder to reliably compare different submissions.
+Adjust page margins and staff size.
+Make sure that your score has the same line breaks as the original engraving.

 #### On/off Operations